openmfp/kubernetes-graphql-gateway/docs/subscriptions.md

 AUTHORIZATION_TOKEN=<your-token> # update this with your token, if LOCAL_DEVELOPMENT=false
 ```

+## Parameters
+- `subscribeToAll`: if true, any field change will be sent to the client.
+Otherwise, only fields defined within the `{}` brackets will be listened to.

+Please note that only fields specified in `{}` brackets will be returned, even if `subscribeToAll: true`

-### Subscribe to the ConfigMap resource
+## Subscribe to the ConfigMap Resource

 ConfigMap is present in both KCP and standard Kubernetes clusters, so we can use it right away without any additional setup.

-After subscription, you can run mutations from [configmap queries](./configmap_queries.md) to see the changes in the subscription.
+After subscription, you can run mutations from [Configmap Queries](./configmap_queries.md) to see the changes in the subscription.

-#### Subscribe to a change of a data field in all ConfigMaps:
+### Subscribe to a Change of a Data Field in All ConfigMaps:
 ```shell
 curl \
   -H "Accept: text/event-stream" \